rthuffman/WFGY/ProblemMap/Atlas/patch-wave-2-freeze-note-v1.md

 - wrong-route examples
 - misrepair examples
-- more explicit “do not cut here first” and “do not repair here first” logic
+- more explicit “do not cut here first” logic
+- more explicit “do not repair here first” logic

-This matters because the atlas becomes stronger when it teaches not only correct use, but also common error patterns.
+This matters because the Atlas becomes stronger when it teaches not only correct use, but also common error patterns.

 ### 3.4 Adapter realism upgrade